 System 1 is what Kahneman describes as Fast Thinking.
+It’s fast, automatic, happens unconsciously and requires minimal effort.

-Kahneman writes: “The capabilities of System 1 include innate skills that we share with other animals.
+He writes: “The capabilities of System 1 include innate skills that we share with other animals.
 We are born ready to perceive the world around us, recognize objects, orient attention, avoid losses, and fear spiders.”

 “System 1 has learned to associate between ideas; it has also learned skills such as reading and understanding the nuances of social situations.”